chrhenning/posterior_replay_cl/README.md

 Please refer to the [README](docs/README.md) in the subfolder [docs](docs) for instructions on how to compile and open the documentation.

 ## Citation

-Please cite our corresponding papers if you use this code in your research project.
+Please cite our corresponding paper if you use this code in your research project.

 ```
 @inproceedings{posterior:replay:2021:henning:cervera,